prasannavl/LiquidState/README.md

 - Fully supports async/await methods everywhere => `OnEntry`, `OnExit`, during trigger, and even trigger conditions.
 - Builds a linked object graph internally during configuration making it a much faster and more efficient implementation than regular dictionary based implementations.
+- Both synchronous, and asynchronous machines with full support for `async-await`.
-- MoveToState, to move freely between states, without triggers.
+- `MoveToState`, to move freely between states, without triggers.
 - `PermitDynamic` to support selection of states dynamically on-the-fly.
 - `Diagnostics` in-built to check for validity of triggers, and currently available triggers.